5 Odd Ways Top Entrepreneurs Found Success Going Against the Grain

 In the noise of business, you need guts to stand out from the crowd.
 Maybe it’s attending a black-tie event wearing a golden suit to attract the attention of a titan dealmaker.

-These six entrepreneurs and members of The Oracles share how they were different—with explosive success.
+These five entrepreneurs and members of The Oracles share how they were different—with explosive success.

 1. Show bravado.

 Here’s how I achieved my dream of meeting Sir Richard Branson.
 When he spoke at the Direct Marketing Association in San Francisco, I dressed up as security to get backstage.
 I walked up to Branson with $20 wrapped around my business card.
 I shook his hand and said, “This is the first $20 we’re going to make together.”
 He laughed, pocketed the $20, gave me his personal email, and we posed for a picture.

 Fast forward years later, when my business was taking off, I was invited to Necker, his private island, for a week.
 He remembered that interaction when I asked him about it.
 I joked about him taking the $20.
 He replied, “I didn’t become a billionaire by refusing money when offered to me.”

 Since then, I've visited Necker half a dozen times with multiple successful entrepreneurs.
 Learning from this incredible network has helped my business and more importantly, created a meaningful life by mirroring some of Branson's values. — Craig Handley, co-founder and CEO of ListenTrust

 2. Teach yourself.

 Years ago, I understood the saying, “A formal education can make you a living, but self-education can make you a fortune.”
 When all my friends went to college, I did an in-person, hands-on apprenticeship under a farmer named Joel Salatin.